 Made as a symbol of never-ending love, this ring from Rusty Thought is complete with double serpents weaved together in solid 18k yellow gold.
 Each serpent's eyes feature two white diamonds.

 Price at time of publish: $828

 Penelli Belle Antique Rutile Quartz Moissanite Black Diamond Engagement Ring

-This Emerald Cut Rutile Quartz and Moissanite ring features two baguette diamonds on each side of the center stone with six black diamonds.
-The band comes in a variety of options including rose gold, yellow gold, or white gold.
+This emerald-cut ring features two baguette diamonds on each side of the center stone with six black diamonds.
+The band comes in a variety of options including rose gold, yellow gold, and white gold.

 Penelli Belle "The Looking Glass" Engagement Ring